Dov Lando

-Dov Lando (דב לנדו; born 5 April 1930) is the rosh yeshiva of the Slabodka yeshiva of Bnei Brak along with Rabbi Moshe Hillel Hirsch, a rabbi of Chug Chazon Ish, and a member of the directorate of the Board of Yeshivas.
+Dov Lando (born Efrayim Dov Lando, אפרים דב לנדו; 5 April 1930) is the rosh yeshiva (dean) of the Slabodka yeshiva of Bnei Brak, Israel, along with Moshe Hillel Hirsch, a rabbi of Chug Chazon Ish, and a member of the directorate of the Board of Yeshivas.
 In his youth, he studied under Avrohom Yeshaya Karelitz as well as at the yeshivot of Ponevezh and Hebron.

-With the death of Rav Gershon Edelstein, he became the chairman of the Moetzes Gedolei Hatorah in Israel along with his colleague Rabbi Moshe Hillel Hirsch.
+With the death of Gershon Edelstein he became co-chairman of the Moetzes Gedolei Hatorah in Israel alongside Hirsch.

-Views
+Early life and education

-An anti-Zionist, Lando has characterized Zionism as "a movement whose purpose is to establish the Jewish people on an explicitly secular foundation, rooted in heresy and rebellion against divine sovereignty."
-He has written that involvement in Zionist institutions such as the World Zionist Organization leads to the "desecration of God's name."
+Lando was born April 5, 1930 in Zgierz, Poland, to Tuvia Yosef and Devorah Lando.
+Lando immigrated to Israel at the age of five and studied in Litvish (non-Hasidic ultra-Orthodox) yeshivas, spending several years at Ponevezh Yeshiva and one year at the Hebron Yeshiva.